ogbigboss/how-i-got-my-netflix-show-cancelled/ptxx/draft1.md

 So when that line says nothing happens and the good game ends... that's what it means.

 Nothing happens.

+Ah, September in the rain.
+Writing this in June 2023, some 9 months later, I'm still in this loop somehow.
+Alas.

 # Potential remaining outline (in parts)